lindaspellman/applied-programming/sqlite_relational_database/README.md

 # Overview

 Currently, I don't have any work to show for this project as of starting it about two weeks ago, so I'm going to continue this project for the next two weeks.
+No need to read further right now.

 # Relational Database